Milos – Andros

 Milos Andros Ferry

 The Milos Andros ferry route connects Cyclades Islands with Cyclades Islands.
-Currently there is just the 1 ferry company operating this ferry service, Hellenic Seaways.
+Currently there is just the 1 ferry company operating this ferry service, Blue Star Ferries.
 The crossing operates up to 1 times each week with sailing durations from around 9 hours.

 Milos Andros sailing durations and frequency may vary from season to season so we’d advise doing a live check to get the most up to date information.